black market

 What If The Dollar Fails?

 I have been hearing a great deal about an inevitable collapse of the dollar.
-Not today or tomorrow, more likely in 5 or 10 years.
+Not today or tomorrow, but more likely over the course of the next 10 years.
 The failure will probably not be a stupendous crash since politicians would avoid this as a means of self-preservation.
 Rather, it would simply be a slow and grinding inability to “afford” many important things using cash.
-Note that this has little or nothing to do with your ability to produce important things.
+Note that this has little or nothing to do with your human ability to produce important things.

 To Awaken a Giant